Introduction: Putting Your Game Face On

 Step 2 – Application

-- Think of information you provide or deliver to a typical customer or co-worker.
-Maybe it’s explaining a policy or a process or procedure.
+- Think of information you provide or deliver to a typical customer or colleague.
+Maybe it is explaining a policy or a process or procedure.
 Pick something that takes at least a minute to get across.

 - Encode your message (write out the content).
 Use clear language and organize it for understanding.
 Come up with a closing remark that requires your customers to indicate their level of understanding or invites them to ask questions.

-- Record yourself on your laptop camera – practice imparting the content you outlined above.
+- Record yourself on your laptop camera or phone – practice imparting the content you outlined above.
 Keep adjusting your tone and body language until you get an approach that:

 If you simply cannot find a camera to record yourself, talk to a mirror.